adminspotter/cuddly-gl/ui.md

 [`ui::manager`](#manager), and implements a popup pie menu.

-The border and margin function the same as the resources from the panel, except for the names it recognizes.  "left" and "right" don't have a lot of meaning for an ellipse with a hole in the middle of it, so we instead use "inner" and "outer".
+The border and margin function the same as the resources from the widget, except for the names it recognizes.  "left" and "right" don't have a lot of meaning for an ellipse with a hole in the middle of it, so we instead use "inner" and "outer".